 ** Please refer to collective bargaining agreement as this can be more favourable than the minimum terms set out above.

-Additional Paid Leave
+Circumstances That Qualify for Additional Paid Leave

 In the following circumstances, employees are entitled to receive their full salaries for the periods indicated: